Measurement of a Circle: Approximation to square roots

 This proposition also contains accurate approximations to the square root of 3 (one larger and one smaller) and other larger non-perfect square roots; however, Archimedes gives no explanation as to how he found these numbers.

 He gives the upper and lower bounds to √3 as 1351/780 > √3 > 265/153.
-However, these bounds are familiar from the study of Pell's equation and the convergents of an associated continued fraction, leading to much speculation as to how much of this number theory might have been accessible to Archimedes.
+However, these bounds are familiar from the study of Pell's equation and the convergents of an associated simple continued fraction, leading to much speculation as to how much of this number theory might have been accessible to Archimedes.
 Discussion of this approach goes back at least to Thomas Fantet de Lagny, FRS (compare Chronology of computation of π) in 1723, but was treated more explicitly by Hieronymus Georg Zeuthen.
 In the early 1880s, Friedrich Otto Hultsch (1833–1906) and Karl Heinrich Hunrath (b.
 1847) noted how the bounds could be found quickly by means of simple binomial bounds on square roots close to a perfect square modelled on Elements II.4, 7; this method is favoured by Thomas Little Heath.
 Although only one route to the bounds is mentioned, in fact there are two others, making the bounds almost inescapable however the method is worked.
 But the bounds can also be produced by an iterative geometrical construction suggested by Archimedes' Stomachion in the setting of the regular dodecagon.
 In this case, the task is to give rational approximations to the tangent of π/12.